 Wildwood State Park

 Current Status: OPEN - All tree work has been completed.
 Wood chip pile must still be removed and the park is in need of stump grinding.
 All areas except for the bathhouse and deck are open.
 Contractors are still working on the bathhouse and deck.
 Work should be completed by Memorial Day.
-Public has access to beach.
-Wildwoods bath house is still closed.
+The public has access to the beach.
+Wildwoods bathhouse is still closed.
 We are still waiting for the original construction contract to be finished and an emergency contractor is working on the storm damage.
 All tree work has been completed.
 Wood chips must be removed.
 Park and campgrounds will be fully open.